|Barred spiral galaxy NGC1672 [Courtesy NASA]

 Some of the most remarkable findings of modern physics and cosmology are the "cosmic coincidences," namely indications that our particular universe and its laws seem remarkably tailored for the rise of intelligent life.
 For example, the expansion of the universe is finely tuned to the long-term existence of the universe -- if gravitation had been very slightly stronger in the early universe, the expansion would have stopped and even reversed long ago, ending the universe in a big crunch long before any sentient creatures would have arisen.
 On the other hand, if gravitation had been very slightly weaker, stars and galaxies might not have formed until matter was too dispersed, leaving the universe a cold and lifeless place.

-It is still to early to fully understand what these "cosmic coincidences" mean, but they are fascinating in any event.
-Here are just a few of the coincidences that have been noted in the scientific literature:
+Here are just a few of the cosmic coincidences that have been noted in the scientific literature:

 - Carbon resonance and the strong force.
-Approximately 74% of the mass in the universe is hydrogen, another 24% is helium, and all other elements comprise less than 1%.
-The currently understood laws of physics are dramatically successful in explaining the abundances of the "light" elements, namely hydrogen, helium, lithium and beryllium -- these were formed in the first 100 seconds or so after the big bang.
-The synthesis of heavier elements, beginning with carbon, was something of a mystery until 1951, when astronomer Fred Hoyle hypothesized and then discovered a "resonance" that is just energetic enough to greatly increase the time for which a triple-helium nuclear reaction could occur and produce a carbon nucleus.
-The energy at which this resonance occurs depends sensitively on the interplay between the strong nuclear force and the weak nuclear force.
-If the strong force were slightly stronger or slightly weaker (by just 1% in either direction), then the binding energies of the nuclei would be different, and the resonance would not work.
+Although the laws of physics can readily explain the abundances of hydrogen, helium, lithium and beryllium (they were formed in the first 100 seconds or so after the big bang), the synthesis of heavier elements, beginning with carbon, was a deep mystery until 1951, when astronomer Fred Hoyle hypothesized and then discovered a resonance that is just energetic enough to permit a triple-helium nuclear reaction to produce a carbon nucleus.
+If the strong force were slightly stronger or slightly weaker (by just 1% in either direction), then the binding energies of the nuclei would be different, and this resonance would not work.
 In that case, there would be no carbon or any heavier elements anywhere in the universe, and thus no carbon-based life forms to contemplate this intriguing fact [Davies2007, pg.
-133-138; Chown2016].
+133-138; Lewis2016, pg.
+114-120; Chown2016].

 - The weak force and the proton-neutron balance.
-Had the weak force been somewhat stronger, primordial neutrons produced in the first few seconds after the big bang would have decayed faster and less helium would have been produced.
-Since carbon is crucially dependent on helium for formation, there may have been little if any carbon in our universe.
-On the other hand, if the weak force had been somewhat weaker, this would have significantly lowered the proton-to-neutron ratio beyond its current level of six-to-one.
-This would have significantly reduced the amount of hydrogen in the universe, starving stars of the fuel for nuclear energy [Davies2007, pg.
+Had the weak force been somewhat stronger, primordial neutrons produced in the first few seconds after the big bang would have decayed faster, and there would be little if any carbon or heavier elements in our universe.
+On the other hand, if the weak force had been somewhat weaker, the amount of hydrogen in the universe would be greatly decreased, starving stars of fuel for nuclear energy and leaving the universe a cold and lifeless place [Davies2007, pg.
 142-143].

 - The cosmological constant.
-Perhaps the most startling "cosmic coincidence" is the fine-tuning of the cosmological constant.
-The paradox derives from the fact that when one calculates, based on known principles of quantum mechanics, the "zero-point mass density'" or the "vacuum energy density" of the universe, focusing for the time being on the electromagnetic force, one obtains the incredible result that empty space "weighs" 1093 grams per cc.
-The actual average mass density of the universe is 10-28 grams per cc [Susskind2005, pg.
+The cosmological constant paradox derives from the fact that when one calculates, based on known principles of quantum mechanics, the "vacuum energy density" of the universe, one obtains the incredible result that empty space "weighs" 1093 grams per cubic centimeter (since the actual average mass density of the universe is roughly 10-28 grams per cc, this is in error by 120 orders of magnitude) [Susskind2005, pg.
 70-78].
-Stephen Hawking quipped that this is the most spectacular failure of a physical theory in history [Davies, pg.
+Stephen Hawking quipped that this is the most spectacular failure of a physical theory in history [Davies2007, pg.
 147].
-Physicists, who have fretted over this paradox for decades, have noted that calculations such as the above involve only the electromagnetic force, and so perhaps when the contributions of the other known forces are included (bosons give rise to positive terms, whereas fermions give rise to negative terms), all terms will cancel out to exactly zero as a consequence of some unknown fundamental principle of physics.
-But these hopes were shattered with the 1998 discovery that the expansion of the universe is accelerating [Panek2011], which implies that the cosmological constant must be slightly positive.
+Physicists, who have fretted over this discrepancy for decades, have noted that calculations such as the above involve only the electromagnetic force, and so perhaps when the contributions of the other known forces are included, all terms will cancel out to exactly zero as a consequence of some heretofore unknown physical principle.
+These hopes were shattered with the 1998 discovery that the expansion of the universe is accelerating, which implies that the cosmological constant must be slightly positive [Panek2011].
 But this means that physicists are left to explain the startling fact that the positive and negative contributions to the cosmological constant cancel to 120-digit accuracy, yet fail to cancel beginning at the 121-st digit.
-Curiously, this observation is in accord with a prediction made by physicist Steven Weinberg in 1987, who argued from basic principles that the cosmological constant must be zero to within one part in roughly 10120, or else the universe either would have dispersed too fast for stars and galaxies to have formed, or else would have recollapsed upon itself long ago [Susskind2005, pg.
-80-82].
+Curiously, this observation is in accord with a prediction made by physicist Steven Weinberg in 1987, who argued from basic principles that the cosmological constant must be zero to within one part in roughly 10120, or else the universe either would have dispersed too fast for stars and galaxies to have formed, or would have recollapsed upon itself long ago [Susskind2005, pg.
+80-82; Weinberg1989].
+Numerous "solutions" have been proposed for the cosmological constant paradox (Lewis and Barnes mention eight [Lewis2016, pg.
+163-164]), but they all fail, rather miserably.
 For additional discussion of the cosmological constant, see

 What does it mean?